cloudfoundry-tutorials/edx/content/intro-to-cf/try.md

 In the tutorial, you will:

-- Deploy an application to Cloud Foundry
+- Deploy an application to Cloud Foundry running on Kubernetes
-- Provision a database and make it available to your app
+- Provision a database and make it available to your app using unique credentials
-- Scale the application
+- Scale the application horizontally by adding instances
-- Observe some of the resiliency of Cloud Foundry by killing an app instance
+- Observe one of the resiliency features of Cloud Foundry by killing an app instance

+The tutorial is hosted on the Katacoda platform and integrated with a live Cloud Foundry instance.
+Katacoda may require you to register but should not charge a fee.
+Katacoda is an independent learning platform and is not associated with the Cloud Foundry Foundation.

 Head over to Katacoda for a brief introduction to deploying and managing applications on the Cloud Foundry platform:

 - [Try Cloud Foundry on Katacoda](https://katacoda.com/cloudfoundry-tutorials/scenarios/trycf)

 When you are done, head back here to continue.
+We will discuss the impact of your experience throughout the rest of the course.